Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/frequently-asked-questions.md

 A key point of Hurl is to work on the HTTP domain.
 In particular, there is no Javascript runtime, Hurl works on the raw HTTP requests/responses, and not on a DOM managed by a HTML engine.
 For security, this can be seen as a feature: let's say you want to test backend validation, you want to be able to bypass the browser or javascript validations and directly test a backend endpoint.

 Finally, with no headless browser and working on the raw HTTP data, Hurl is also really reliable with a very small probability of false positives.
 Integration tests with tools like [Selenium](https://www.selenium.dev) can, in this regard, be challenging to maintain.

-Finally, just use what is convenient for you.
+Just use what is convenient for you.
 In our case, it's Hurl!